rondeo-balos/comic-strip-maker/README.md

 The API will run on `http://localhost:3000` by default.

-## API Endpoint
+## API Endpoints

 ### POST `/api/generate`

-Generates a comic strip from JSON payload.
+Generates a comic strip from JSON payload with images as URLs or base64 data URIs.

 **Request Body:**